K0plan/vmcam/README.md

 # VMCam
-VMCam is a SoftCAM for Verimatrix VCAS for IPTV.
+VMCam is a VCAS SoftCAM for IPTV.

 ## Configuration
-Configuration of Verimatrix can be put in vmcam.ini
+Configuration of VCAS can be put in vmcam.ini

 ## Development
 The development is done using git.
 VMCam repository is hosted